-Intranasal corticosteroids and azelastine (Astelin, Astepro) have been proven safe and effective for use in children.
+Intranasal corticosteroids, azelastine (Astelin, Astepro), olopatadine (Patanase), and ipratropium (Atrovent) have been proven safe and effective for use in children.
 Please refer to the FDA-approved Indications Chart on page 1 and 2 or to the individual package inserts for specific age criteria.
-Safety and effectiveness of olopatadine (Patanase) have not been established in patients less than twelve years of age.